About Tuberculosis (TB)

 MDR-TB stands for Multidrug-Resistant Tuberculosis.

-It is a type of TB that doesn’t respond to the two main TB medicines Isoniazid and Rifampicin.
+It doesn’t respond to (is resistant to) the two main TB medicines Isoniazid and Rifampicin.

-This makes it much harder to treat than regular TB, and treatment takes longer, often with more side effects.
+This makes it much harder to treat than regular TB disease, and treatment takes longer, often with more side effects.

 What is XDR-TB?